 - Motorcycle license test requirements – Will you need to pass a written, vision and road test?

-3. Choose a motorcycle for your test.
-Cruiser models are generally recommended because of their low seating and low center of gravity.
+Choose a motorcycle for your test.
+Cruiser models are generally recommended because of their low seating and low center of gravity, but there are more factors to consider when buying a motorcycle.
 The bike you take your test on must have a valid license plate, registration and insurance.
-Learn more about buying a motorcycle.

 The test consists of 4 riding exercises that help measure your control and hazard response skills.
 Some typical skills to perform are cone weaving, normal stopping, U-turning, turning from a stop, quick stopping and obstacle swerving.
 You will be scored according to time and distance standards.

 How long it takes you to get your motorcycle license or endorsement depends on how you go about getting it and whether you pass your test.
 For example, an adult rider who completes a state-certified training course might be able to get their motorcycle license over a weekend.

 Remember, having the right insurance to protect you and your motorcycle is essential.
 Learn about Nationwide’s motorcycle insurance coverage options today.

 “How to Get a Motorcycle License in Your State” brainbucket.rumbleon.com/how-to-get-a-motorcycle-license